GrochowskiMichal/Huffman-Coding/README.md

 The program gets the data to be compressed or decompressed into the stdin and outputs the corresponding data to the stdout.

+## Construction specification
+The compiler used during creating the project: clang 14.0.6

+language: c++

+language standard: 13

 ## Setup
 My script implementation is a command line program.
 For the purpose of preparing my solution, I have learned how to use ‘make’ so it